flancian/garden/lightning talks.md

 Next up: me!
 Supposedly.
 No notes here but slides are on [[go/agora-slides]].

-[[oliver sauter]] in the flow: a case for bespoke interoperability.
+[[oliver sauter]] "in the flow": a case for [[bespoke interoperability]].

 "how our future note-taking infrastructure can serve us wherever we are, as a constant companion"

+Basic coordination problem.

+Some workflows do not require gr